loh-tar/KatePlugin-IndexView/README.md

 There are others who contribute special parsers, see source files for details, and probably many more I didn't have knowledge from.
 Thanks to all!

+## Release History

+### 0.8.1, Okt 2018

+  - DocumentParser: Fix crash in some cases

+### Very first version was 0.8, Okt 2018

+  - Support Markdown files
+  - Support plain text files
+  - Display *FIXME/TODO* notes as detached own top level tree node.
+There is no context menu option to disable these.
+Furthermore will the *Tree View* option ignored.
+The purpose is to have always a quick point to issues
+  - Add a *filter field* with a history saved on session basis.
+It's independent from the current document and limited to 9 entries.
+The filter is a simple, case insensitive pattern without space
+  - Add *smart filtering* due to currently selected text.
+Filters only when there are at least three char selected and there is a match found.
+This kind of filtering has precedence over the pattern in the *filter field*
+  - Add a global option to expand the nodes by a *cozy click*.
+It's like a smart single click.
+Most top level items are toggled on first click all other on second click.
+But after this second click they toggle on each click
+  - Improve/Fix existing parser due to complete rewrite.
+But mostly is now the *view parameters* option gone because I'm lazy and not full convinced how important these are.
+Some parser may still need more love than others to be considered *finished*.
+For example the ecma (JavaScript) one where I was too confused how to name which kind of function
+  - Add parser classes which allow to write new parser more easily.
+Well, there is also the idea to base such functionality on Kate's syntax highlighter which should reduce (or avoid) the need to write special parser for each kind of file
+  - Add an about tab to the config page with version info not only for the plugin but also for each parser.
+The version numbers are chosen by a gut feeling
+  - Avoid annoying flicker of the tree while editing
+  - Remove annoying tool tips
+  - Allow individual options in the context menu for each parser
+  - Remove dynamically useless options from the context menu
+  - Save settings individual for each parser